Boat Rental Spain

 Palamos: Palamos is the closest yachting hub to Girona, this is a small coastal resort in the Baix Emporda region of the Costa Brava.
 Use this for getting to the coastal artist's village Cadaques to the north or as far as Barcelona to the south.

 Near to Barcelona, Sitges is a far more laid back town but has its own marina that can be a launching point to the south, down the Costa Dorada.
 The town reflects the more cultured, chilled atmosphere of the region.
-You can take a day sail from here as well as a full bareboat or skippered hire.
+You can take a day sail from here as well as a full bareboat or captained rent.

 Ibiza Town: This is the party capital of the island and also the main yacht charter location on the island.
 Party boats and day sails are available from here too.

-Mahon: The historic capital of Menorca and a major holiday town in its own right.
+Mahon: The historic capital of Menorca and a major vacation town in its own right.

-Valencia: This is an important coastal town with a busy sailing holiday industry.
+Valencia: This is an important coastal town with a busy sailing vacation industry.
 You can fly in direct and get aboard your boat in relatively quick time.

 Denia: To the south of Valencia and almost as close to Alicante, Denia has a busy charter marina.

-Alicante: A major holiday jumping off point, it also has a major yacht charter base at its marinas thanks in part due to its central location on the Costa Blanca.
+Alicante: A major vacation jumping off point, it also has a major yacht charter base at its marinas thanks in part due to its central location on the Costa Blanca.

 Torrovieja: To the south west of the Costa Blanca, this is easily accessed via Alicante Airport.
-Being a holiday resort you will also find day sails and day-boat hire available.
+Being a vacation resort you will also find day sails and day-boat rent available.

 Cartagena: This is a major commercial port with a 2,000 year history.
 With flights direct into the city, you'll find quick access to the marinas in the town.